amiruldev20/waSocket/mdtest/README.md

 # mdtest

-This is a simple tool for testing whatsmeow.
+This is a simple tool for testing waSocket.

 1. Clone the repository.
 2. Run `go build` inside this directory.